AmirIXI/crypto-tracker-telegram-bot/README.md

 1. Clone the repository:
 git clone https://github.com/AmirIXI/crypto-tracker-telegram-bot
+cd crypto-tracker-telegram-bot

-2. Install the required packages: pip install -r requirements.txt
+3. Install the required packages: pip install -r requirements.txt

-3. Create a `.env` file in the root directory and add your Telegram Bot Token and Chat ID:
+4. Create a `.env` file in the root directory and add your Telegram Bot Token and Chat ID:
 BOT_TOKEN=your_bot_token_here
 CHAT_ID=@your_channel_or_group_username

-4. Run the bot :)
+5. Run the bot :)

 ## ----------------------------------------------------